Ross Ice Shelf: Composition and movement

 From 1967 to 1972 the Scott Polar Research Institute reported extensive observations using radio echo sounding.
 The technique allowed measurements to be taken from the air; allowing a criss cross track of 35,000 km to be covered; compared with a 3,000 km track from previous seismic sounding on the ground.
 More detailed surveys were executed between 1973 and 1978.

 A significant scientific endeavor called the Ross Ice Shelf Project was launched with a plan of drilling into the shelf to sample the biomass in the area and make other determinations about the shelf and its relationship to the sea floor.
 This is believed to be the first oceanographic ice shelf borehole.
 The project included surface glaciological observations as well as drilling, and the glaciological portion started during the planning phase of the drilling.
 The drilling portion of the project was to have begun during 1974, but the actual drilling was delayed until 1976.
 Finally, in 1977, the scientists were able to drill successfully through the ice, making a hole that could be sampled every few days for three weeks.
 The team was able to map the sea floor, study the tides, and assess the fish and various other forms of life in the waters.
 The team also examined the oceanographic and geological conditions as well as the temperature of the ice.
-They estimated that the base of the shelf was −2.16° Celsius (27.3 °F).
+They estimated that the base of the shelf was −2.16 °C (27.3 °F).
 They also made other calculations about the fluctuations of the temperatures.

 The results of these various projects were published in a series of reports in the 2 February 1979 issue of Science.

 During the 1980s, a network of weather stations was installed to record temperatures on the shelf and throughout the more remote parts of the continent.

 University of Colorado's National Snow and Ice Data Center has been studying ice shelves and, in 2002, announced that, based on several breakups of ice shelves, including Larsen B, has begun to reassess their stability.
 Their scientists stated that the temperature of the warmest portion of the shelf is "only a few degrees too cool in summer presently to undergo the same kind of retreat process.
 The Ross Ice Shelf is the main outlet for several major glaciers draining the West Antarctic Ice Sheet, which contains the equivalent of 5 m of sea level rise in its above-sea-level ice."
 The report added that observations of "iceberg calving" on the Ross Ice Shelf are, in their opinion, unrelated to its stability.